Asset Protection for Business Owners

 Request a Consultation

-The first direction is inward: business operations create claims that reach the owner’s personal assets.
+The first direction is inward: business operations create claims that reach the owner personally.
 A customer injury, a product defect, an employment dispute, or a contract breach can produce a judgment against the business.
 If the entity shield holds, only business assets are at risk.
-If it does not, the judgment reaches the owner’s home, savings, and investments.
+If the shield fails because the owner signed a personal guarantee or a court pierces the veil, the judgment reaches the owner’s home, savings, and investments.

 The second direction is outward: a personal creditor of the owner tries to reach the owner’s interest in the business.
-A divorce, a personal guarantee on a different obligation, or a car accident can produce a judgment against the owner individually.
-The creditor then looks at the owner’s membership interest in the business as an asset to seize.
-How much the creditor can reach depends on the entity type, the number of members, and the state’s charging order statute.
+A divorce, a defaulted personal guarantee, or a car accident judgment can lead a creditor to target the owner’s membership interest as an asset to seize.
+How much the creditor can actually reach depends on the entity type, the number of members, and the state’s charging order statute.

 Entity Selection